Our Services

 The key points:

-If you're experiencing throat pain and aren't sure what's causing it, check your symptoms using a free Acute Tonsillitis / Pharyngitis symptom checker to better understand whether you need to see a doctor.
+If you're experiencing throat pain and aren't sure what's causing it, take a moment to check your symptoms using a trusted tool for Acute Tonsillitis / Pharyngitis to help determine whether your condition requires immediate medical attention.
 Then, follow up with a healthcare professional if recommended.

 And most importantly: Speak to a doctor immediately if you experience anything severe, worsening, or potentially life-threatening.
 Trust your judgment—if something feels wrong, get checked.